In this guide

 If you are planning to sell, make improvements to or transfer ownership of your Help to Buy – Wales home, you should read our post-sale information leaflet.

 If you are repaying or re-financing your existing financial arrangements, you must also obtain a market value of the property by instructing an independent valuer who is a qualified member of RICS.
-You may instruct your own RICS valuer to carry out the valuation and confirm the market value, alternatively you are welcome to select one from our panel.

 Further information about your Help to Buy - Wales agreement can be found in the Help to Buy - Wales : Post sales guide